Passport and Visa

 It is your responsibility to determine the requirements and to apply for a visa in a timely fashion.
-In most cases, you will need to allow 30-90 days for application processing.
+Failure to apply for a visa in a timely may jeopardize being able to study abroad.

-If you are not a US citizen: Check now with the consulate of the country in which you’ll be studying to determine the visa requirements.
-Also, consult with an international student advisor about requirements for your re-entry to the US following your stay abroad.
+If you are not a US citizen: Check now with the consulate of the country in which you’ll be studying for any special visa requirements.
+Consult with an international student advisor about steps you’ll need to take to stay in status.

 TIP: Make a photocopy of your passport and visa and leave the copy with your family.
 Should your passport/visa be lost or stolen, they will be easier to replace if you have a copy.